React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 React Native for Enterprises

-Building production/ enterprise-ready app with React Native is a challenging aspect for developers to follow as there are many performance issues and limitations of React Native that may entice a risk-level in a project.
+Building production/ enterprise-ready app with React Native is a challenging aspect for developers to follow as there are many performance issues and limitations that may introduce a risk factor in a React Native project.

 However, once these aspects are known, developers can hopefully taste success through their efforts.